How central banks shape the global gold market

 3. Opportunity cost

-Market reactions to central bank gold purchases
+How market participants react to central bank gold moves

 1. Positive market sentiment